 Others related eBooks about OOP - Learn Object Oriented Thinking and Programming

-Download free course Certified Programming with Dependent Types, pdf file on 368 pages by Adam Chlipala.
+Download free course Defensive Database Programming with SQL Server, pdf file on 389 pages by Alex Kuznetsov.